Quantifying Membership Privacy via Information Leakage: Information leakage analysis of PATE

 \section{Information leakage analysis of PATE}

-In this section we we will use the pointwise conditional maximal leakage to measure the information leaking about individual data entries in the PATE framework.
-We will begin by describing the our system model in Section~\ref{ssec:system_model}.
-Then, in Section~\ref{ssec:ind_leakage} we will first prove that increased consensus among teachers in answering queries induces a lower privacy cost (i.e., the privacy-accuracy synergy), and then, state bounds on the entrywise leakage when the noise is Laplace distributed.
+In this section, we will use the pointwise conditional maximal leakage to measure the information leaking about individual data entries in the PATE framework.
+We will begin by describing our system model in Section~\ref{ssec:system_model}.
+Then, in Section~\ref{ssec:ind_leakage} we will first prove that increased consensus among teachers in answering queries induces a lower privacy cost (i.e., the privacy-accuracy synergy), and then, state bounds on the entrywise leakage when noise with Laplace distribution is used in the aggregation.